A New Geometric Representation for 3D Bijective Mappings and Applications

-\subsection{Discretisation and implementation}
+\section{Discretisation and implementation}

+This section describes the implementation of the proposed framework in the discretized domain.
+Specifically, this section explains how to compute the 3DQC from a given 3D mapping and how to reconstruct the corresponding 3D mapping from its associated 3DQC.

-In the 2D case, we typically triangularize the domain to obtain finite elements and then define a piecewise linear function on that domain to approximate a smooth mapping.
-In the 3D case, we need to define the piecewise linear function on tetrahedrons serving as the elements.
+For the 2D case, the domain is typically triangulated to obtain finite elements, and a piecewise linear function is defined on the triangulated domain to approximate a smooth mapping.
+This approach generalizes naturally to 3D by defining a piecewise linear function on tetrahedra, which serve as the finite elements.